MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 Notice that once we supply the *colInfo* argument, we no longer need to specify *stringsAsFactors* because *DayOfWeek* is our only factor variable.

-## More metadata
+## More data set information

-Using the small *airXdfData* object representing the airExample.xdf file, we can apply standard R methods to get addititional information about the data set, such as the number of rows, columns, and the first several rows of the data set.
+Using the small *airXdfData* object representing the airExample.xdf file, we can apply standard R methods to get additional information about the data set, such as the number of rows, columns, and the first several rows of the data set.

 	nrow(airXdfData)
 	ncol(airXdfData)